Ray Revell

 Ray Revell raced in New South Wales, Queensland, Victoria, South Australia, Western Australia and the United States of America.
 Revell won his first race in America driving for film star Lana TurnerRay Revell modified his oval track speedcar to run on road courses, most notably Mt Panorama, Bathurst and Strath Pine Airstrip in Queensland.
 Revell's 'Rocket Car', with rockets attached to the rear of his A Model Speedcar Q18, was renowned for drawing crowds to speedway.

 Revell was known for being the first Australian to race an Offenhauser in Australia.
-Revell purchased the car from millionaire businessman and philanthropist Howard Keck and shipped the car to Australia for the 1949-50 season.
+Revell purchased the car from millionaire businessman and philanthropist Howard Keck and shipped the car to Australia for the 1949–50 season.

 In the post War years, Revell was often matched against international drivers in a series of short races.
 These races featured Americans Perry Grimm and Cal Niday, Englishman Bill Reynolds, New Zealander Reece Discombe and American/New Zealander Frank "Satan" Brewer.

-Revell regularly captained the Australian Speedcar Team in races against the USA and New Zealand.
+Revell regularly captained the Australian Speedcar Team in races against the US and New Zealand.
 Revell also conducted "Match Races" in his midget against speedway motor bike star Andy Menzies.